GambolingPangolin/ZeroFrameAPI/README.md

 	, view = liftView viewZ }
 ```

 The only function above with an unfamiliar type is `updateZ`.
-Values of type `Z msg model` can be produced in two ways.
+Values of type `Z msg model` can be produced in three ways.
 First, `wrap : model -> Z msg model` promotes a value of type `model` to type `Z msg model`.
 Second, ZeroFrame API calls produce values of type `Z msg model`.
+Finally, commands can be promoted to `Z msg ()` values using `ZeroFrame.Core.include`

 ```elm
 -- Example --